 \subsection{RQ3: Critiquing}

 We evaluate the ability for \flare to utilize textual signals through the critiquing task described below.
-For critiquing we use two datasets from Amazon Product Reviews, namely the splits for ``Office'' and ``Clothing'', where we follow the preprocessing steps as were described for the ``Clothing'' dataset.
-We formulate Amazon Product Reviews for this task by using each item's ``category'' attribute as the critique command.
-Each provided category string in this dataset consists of a hierarchical order of categories where each category term is progressively more precise, delimited by ``-''.
-This characteristic enables us to evaluate two different levels of critiquing: \begin{itemize} \item \textbf{Precise Critiquing:} Critiquing with a specific category using the first four item categories (Ex: \textit{Office Products - Office and School Supplies - Printer Ink \& Toner - Inkjet Printer Ink}) \item \textbf{Broad Critiquing:} Critiquing with a broad category using the first two item categories (Ex: \textit{Office Products - Office and School Supplies}) \end{itemize} By including these text based hints, a model that effectively leverages text semantics will achieve greater performance under Precise Critiquing, slightly less performance under Broad Critiquing, and worst performance without critiquing.
+We use the ``Office'' and ``Clothing'' datasets from Amazon Product Reviews, following the preprocessing steps as described for the ``Clothing'' dataset (Section~\ref{sec:clothing_dataset}).
+We formulate Amazon Product Reviews for this task by using each item's ``category'' attribute as the critique.
+Each provided category string consists of a hierarchical order of categories where each category term is progressively more precise, delimited by ``-''.
+This characteristic enables us to evaluate two different levels of critiquing: \begin{itemize} \item \textbf{Precise Critiquing:} Critiquing with a specific category using the first four item categories (Ex: \textit{Office Products - Office and School Supplies - Printer Ink \& Toner - Inkjet Printer Ink}) \item \textbf{Broad Critiquing:} Critiquing with a broad category using the first two item categories (Ex: \textit{Office Products - Office and School Supplies}) \end{itemize} By including these text based hints, we expect that a model that effectively leverages text semantics will achieve greater performance under Precise Critiquing, slightly less performance under Broad Critiquing, and worst performance without critiquing.